sem CLI Reference#

 environment variables and small files.
 Therefore, you can consider a secret

-as a place where you can store small amounts of sensitive data such as
+to be a place where you can store small amounts of sensitive data such as

-passwords, tokens or keys.
+passwords, tokens, or keys.
 Sharing sensitive data in a secret

 is both